kaashyapan/elixir-dev-docker/README.md

 # elixir-emacs
-Based on the official elixir containers
+Based on the official elixir container.
-Adds postgres, node & emacs for phoenix framework
+Adds postgres, node for phoenix framework
+And emacs.

 *Note*